maryannbanks/www.gittip.com/README.md

 Building
 --------

-All Python dependencies (including virtualenv) are bundled with Gittip in the vendor/ directory.
-Gittip is designed so that you don't manage its virtualenv directly and you don't download its dependencies at build time.
+All Python dependencies (including virtualenv) are bundled with Gratipay in the vendor/ directory.
+Gratipay is designed so that you don't manage its virtualenv directly and you don't download its dependencies at build time.